MOON-BOI-STUDIOS/mbu-OPOS/README.md

 - **Magic Block SDK**: For integrating Solana blockchain to handle wallet logins and token transactions.
 - **Solana Blockchain**: Handling secure and fast in-game token transactions.
 - **Bonk Tokens**: In-game tokens used for upgrades.
+- **Solana Mobile Stack**: For integration with the Solana dApp store

 ## Game Architecture